Careers in Nursing Informatics

 Just as consumers are increasingly learning from the Internet and other electronic media, students in nursing and other health care professions are benefiting from online and Web-enhanced courses, as well as from the integration of health care information technologies into their clinical courses.
 Informatics nurses and specialists who focus on education may develop, select, implement, and evaluate learning resources for consumers or for health care professionals.13

 For example, to make Web-based courses more “real” and interactive, faculty members at the University of South Florida provided synchronous, online lectures and virtual break-out rooms for student work on group projects.
 Students reported that these innovations facilitated their learning and made their online courses more satisfying 14.
-At Texas Tech University, Web-based RN-to-BSN students benefited from collaboration and mutual assistance through the establishment of online student learning communities.15 The University of Massachusetts College of Nursing and Health Sciences let students and faculty members borrow personal digital assistants from the library to gain access to up-to-date reference materials in clinical settings.16 At the University of Maryland School of Nursing, informatics faculty members and clinical faculty members are collaborating in revising clinical courses to integrate the use of the electronic health record with simulated patients at every stage the nursing process.
-Partnership within an academic consortium that includes the Cerner Corporation, University of Kansas, University of Missouri-Kansas City, and University of Utah and with a major vendor of health care information technology, makes it possible to share simulated patient scenarios and other resources and to leverage one each other 's progress.
+At Texas Tech University, Web-based RN-to-BSN students benefited from collaboration and mutual assistance through the establishment of online student learning communities.15 The University of Massachusetts College of Nursing and Health Sciences let students and faculty members borrow personal digital assistants from the library to gain access to up-to-date reference materials in clinical settings.16 At the University of Maryland School of Nursing, informatics faculty members and clinical faculty members are collaborating in revising clinical courses to integrate the use of electronic health records with simulated patients at every stage of the nursing process.
+Partnership within an academic consortium that includes the Cerner Corporation, the University of Kansas, the University of Missouri-Kansas City, and the University of Utah, makes it possible to share simulated patient scenarios and other resources and to leverage each other 's progress.

 Public Health Informatics